probot/probot/CONTRIBUTING.md

 ## Adding a condition

-[Conditions](docs/configuration.md#then) are called when a webhook is delivered and are used to determin if the actions should be called.
+[Conditions](docs/configuration.md#then) are called when a webhook is delivered and are used to determine if the actions should be called.
 For example, this configuration in `.probot` checks if an issue or pull request has a label before closing it:

 ```
 on issues.labeled or pull_request.labeled